Digital Compliance and Operational Resilience — Training and Certification

 Brief answers to help choose the most appropriate training in digital compliance and operational resilience.

-What does the area of Digital Compliance and Operational Resilience cover?
+What does the Digital Compliance and Operational Resilience area cover?

-This area covers training related to regulatory requirements and operational capabilities needed to respond to obligations such as DORA, NIS 2 and the Cyber Resilience Act, including governance, ICT risk, evidence, reporting, incident response, third parties and recovery.
+It covers training related to regulatory requirements and operational capabilities needed to respond to obligations such as DORA, NIS 2, and the Cyber Resilience Act, including governance, ICT risk, evidence, reporting, incident response, third parties, and recovery.

-Although they may coexist within the same organizational context, each instrument has its own focus.
-DORA is centered on digital operational resilience in the financial sector; NIS 2 sets cybersecurity and oversight requirements for entities within scope; the Cyber Resilience Act focuses on the security of products with digital elements throughout their lifecycle.
+Although they may coexist in the same organisational context, each instrument has its own focus.
+DORA focuses on digital operational resilience in the financial sector; NIS 2 defines cybersecurity and supervisory requirements for entities in scope; the Cyber Resilience Act focuses on the security of products with digital elements throughout the lifecycle.

-Is this area only for organizations subject to formal regulation?
+Is this area only relevant for organisations subject to formal regulation?

-No. Even when an organization is not directly subject to a specific regulatory obligation, it may still need these capabilities due to customer requirements, group-level expectations, supply chain demands, audits, due diligence or the need to strengthen its risk and resilience maturity.
+No. Even when there is no direct regulatory obligation, these capabilities may still be relevant due to customer requirements, group requirements, supply chain expectations, audits, due diligence, or the need to strengthen risk and resilience maturity.

-Do these courses help prepare for audits, supervision or inspections?
+Do these courses help with preparation for audits, supervision, or inspections?

 Yes.
-One of the aims of this area is precisely to help translate requirements into governance practices, measures, evidence, metrics and demonstrable capability, strengthening preparedness for audits, supervision, inspections and third-party scrutiny.
+One of the purposes of this area is to help translate requirements into governance practices, measures, evidence, metrics, and demonstrable capability, strengthening preparation for audits, supervision, inspections, and third-party scrutiny.

-Is the training useful for governing bodies and executive leadership?
+Is the training useful for management bodies and executive leadership?

 Yes.
-In this area, responsibilities for oversight, decision-making, prioritization, accountability and proof are particularly relevant for governing bodies and executive leadership, especially where formal governance and reporting obligations exist.
+In this area, responsibilities for oversight, decision-making, prioritisation, accountability, and demonstrability are particularly relevant for management bodies and executive leadership, especially where there are formal governance and reporting obligations.

 Yes.
-BEHAVIOUR can support the choice of the most appropriate pathway based on the sector, applicable obligations, role, level of risk exposure and the organization’s capability-building objectives.
+BEHAVIOUR can support the choice of the most suitable path according to the sector, applicable obligations, role, level of risk exposure, and the organisation’s capability-building objectives.

 Need help choosing the right course?